Tampa Bay Lightning: Post-championship disappointments (2004–2008)

-Head coach John Tortorella was fired by the Lightning following their worst season since Tortorella was hired.
+Head coach John Tortorella was fired by the Lightning following the season.
 At the time working as an NHL analyst for ESPN, Barry Melrose stated on June 4 during an episode of Pardon the Interruption that he missed coaching and would entertain any NHL coaching offers.
 He stated, "I miss not having a dog in the fight."
-On June 23, ESPN reported Melrose had been chosen to be the head coach of the Lightning, beginning in 2008–09.
-The next day, the Lightning officially introduced him as their new head coach.
+Melrose was hired as coach soon after.